CambriaSolutions/MSRFP-3717/README.md

 (i)

 We built our solution using modern open-source tools that facilitate collaboration between members of a cross-disciplinary team, as well as rapid prototyping and iteration.
-We used several open source technologies such as Flask, SQLite, PostgreSQL, Bootstrap, Pytest, and TravisCI. *[[Our Technology Stack]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Technology%20Stack.md)*
+Our solution is based on .NET Core which is a fast and modular open source platform for creating server applications that run on Windows, Linux and Mac.
+It leverages traditional Model/View/Controller patterns (MVC) that are already familiar to a significant pool of technologists.
+In addition We used several other open source technologies such as Yoeman, Bower, Bootstrap, Mocha, Chai and Kudu. *[[Our Technology Stack]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Technology%20Stack.md)*

 (j)

-We used Heroku as our production PaaS provider. *[[Our PaaS Platform]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/PaaS%20Platform.pdf)*
+We used Azure as our production PaaS provider.
+Azure provides rapid standup and deployment of containerized apps on any platform.
+Operations is built in with the ability to integrate continuous deployment, alerts and real time traffic and site monitoring. *[[Our PaaS Platform]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/PaaS%20Platform.pdf)*

 (k)

-We used Pytest for unit testing as it ensures logic is working as expected and regressions do not creep in.
-For functional tests, we used Webtest in order to simulate real user interactions with the website, which allowed us to incorporate testing feedback reducing the burden on the test team. *[[Automated Test Results]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Automated%20Test%20Results.PNG)*
+We used Mocha and Chai for unit testing as it ensures logic is working as expected and regressions do not creep in.  *[[Automated Test Results]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Automated%20Test%20Results.PNG)*

 (l)

-We chose TravisCI for continuous integration, which enabled us to run tests in isolated container environments and deploy to Heroku all with a single 'git push' command. *[[Continuous Integration]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Continuous%20Integration.png)*
+We chose Kudu for continuous integration, which enabled us to run tests in isolated deployment slots and deploy to Azure all with a single 'git push' command. *[[Continuous Integration]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Continuous%20Integration.png)*

 (m)

 Git allowed us to share and collaborate on code and assets, while GitHub hosts our git repository and has collaboration and sprint/issue tracking features.

 (n)

-We used Librato for continuous monitoring, integrating it with Heroku to provide detailed information about the application’s performance and system resources.
-We added LogEntries to provide real-time logging, aggregated live-tail search and context views, and the ability to search events as they occur. *[[Continuous Monitoring]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Continuous%20Monitoring.pdf)*
+We utilized Heroku's "Dynos” for containerization, a virtualization technology that allows multiple isolated operating system containers to be run on a shared host. *[[Web Dyno Container]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Web%20Dyno%20Container.pdf)*

 (o)

-We utilized Heroku's "Dynos” for containerization, a virtualization technology that allows multiple isolated operating system containers to be run on a shared host. *[[Web Dyno Container]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Web%20Dyno%20Container.pdf)*

-(p)

 *[[Instructions to install the prototype on another machine]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/SETUP.md)*
 *[[Quick Start Guide]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Quick%20Start%20Guide.pdf)*

-(q)
+(p)

 We used exclusively open source technologies and the prototype itself is also openly licensed and free of charge. *[[Open Source Technologies]](/artifacts/Technology%20Stack.md)* *[[Prototype Open Source License]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/LICENSE)*